What can you expect on the day?

 Identification

 Bring proof of identification with you.
-We accept any one of the following.
+We accept a valid form of one of the following.

 • Passport